Saturday, May 2, 2026

 Sasha: Why?

-Ariel: Cause you're spicy!
+Ariel: Cause everyone knows you're spicy!

 Sasha: Haha.
 So Seasoned uses the Master rules I'm guessing?
 And then maybe some special rule for the suck-hole?